• Skip to primary navigation

 How do I store my leftovers?

-Store The lentil curry in the fridge for three days or freeze it for up to six weeks.
-To reheat, defrost in the fridge overnight, add ¼ cup water, and reheat in the microwave or stove.
+Store the lentil curry in the refrigerator for up to three days or freeze it for up to six weeks.
+To reheat, defrost in the refrigerator overnight, add ¼ cup of water, and then reheat in the microwave or on the stovetop.

 Other lentil recipes you may like